-The film starring Bill Milner, Maisie Williams, Rory Kinnear and Miranda Richardson, is the story of 16 year old Tom, who awakens from a coma to discover that fragments of his smart phone have embedded in his brain, giving him superhero powers.
-Outpost VFX Supervisor, David Sadler-Coppard, led the project and was on set throughout, working closely with director, Adam Randall.
+The film, starring Bill Milner, Maisie Williams, Rory Kinnear and Miranda Richardson, is the story of 16-year-old Tom who awakens from a coma to discover that fragments of his smartphone have embedded in his brain, giving him superpowers.
+Outpost's VFX Supervisor, David Sadler-Coppard, led the project and was on set throughout, working closely with director Adam Randall

-Outpost VFX provided all 150 shots, the vast amount of which were coined ‘iVision’ - which is how the protagonist connects with and manipulates technology.
+Outpost VFX provided all 150 shots for the film, the vast amount of which were coined ‘iVision’ – this refers to how the protagonist connects with and manipulates technology.
 These shots consisted of motion graphic elements that were composited in Nuke.
 The work also involved numerous digital matte paintings in and around London, green screen window replacements, SFX enhancement and basic cleanup/wire removal/crew removal.

-The 150 vfx shots were diverse with careful attention given to the design, animation and final comp of all the iVision shots.
-Particle effects were used to design a climactic event at the end of the film and Outpost VFX designed, storyboarded and developed the incredibly creative and complex title sequence.
-All of which was done in just 7 weeks.
+The 150 VFX shots were diverse, with careful attention given to the design, animation and final comp of all the iVision shots.
+Particle effects were used to design a climactic event at the end of the film, and we designed, storyboarded and developed the incredibly creative and complex title sequence.
+All of this was done in just seven weeks.

-This is the second feature Outpost VFX have completed with Wigwam Films, after the BAFTA award winning Under The Shadow. iBoy was released in all territories on Netflix on January 27th 2017.
+This is the second feature we've completed with Wigwam Films, after the BAFTA-winning Under The Shadow. iBoy was released in all territories on Netflix on January 27th 2017.